It’s dinnertime and you’re in the mood for something sweet and fruity. Which wine should you grab? A Barefoot Moscato, of course!

 There’s nothing quite like smelling sweet Moscato for the first time.
 Moscato offers one of the most unique scents available in modern wines, which is colloquially known as “Muscat Aroma.”

-At the top, the floral aromatics in Muscat-based wines features a calming smell found in mint, lavender, citrus flowers, and cinnamon.
-This is because it contains high amounts of a chemical compound called linalool.
+At the top, the floral aromatics in Muscat-based wines feature a calming smell found in mint, lavender, citrus flowers, and cinnamon.
 At the base, Muscat Aroma also includes orange blossom, honeysuckle, almonds, ginger, green grapes, citrus tones, and ripe peach.

 ORIGIN OF MOSCATO WINE